Skip to Main Content

 Demonstrating critical thinking in your assignments is often necessary to get the highest marks.
 Critical thinking can showcase the depth of your knowledge of a topic, as well as your ability to apply your understanding to specific contexts.
 In practice it means actively engaging and analysing information, not just repeating it.

-You can listen to a critical thinking workshop, or watch a critical thinking video summarising key points.
+You can watch a critical thinking video summarising key points.
 The Skills for Learning critical thinking guide contains worksheets designed to embed critical thinking in your reading, planning and writing.

 Top tip: Check your past work for any sections where you could have shown critical thinking more clearly.
 Plan how you will do so in future.